rajeshwari179/dynamic-graphs/README.md

 ### Overview

-This repository contains a program that implements methods for computing and maintaining core numbers of vertices in a graph, before/after deleting and inserting edges.
+This repository contains a program that implements parallel methods for computing and maintaining core numbers of vertices in a graph, before/after deleting and inserting edges.

 ### To Build